Table of contents

 - Any special arrangements.
 You may include conflict of interest policies, non-compete clauses, or other custom rules for operation.

-You have three options to get an operating agreement:
+You have two options to get an operating agreement:

 - Use a premium tool or service.
 Rocket Lawyer has a premium online template builder, while LegalZoom offers fast custom operating agreement creation for $99-$199.